 The first lens requires looking back at the last three years since the COVID-19 pandemic, from instability and deals halted due to the uncertainty of the economy to accelerated growth in 2021 when the market came back to life, to now—where interest rates are at all-time highs, and the SaaS industry is broadly prioritizing profitable growth.
 From an institutional valuation perspective, the market has notably slowed down.

-From another lens, however, Brian comments that many of his peers and SaaS companies under the GSV portfolio are still growing well.
+From another lens, however, many peers and SaaS companies under the GSV portfolio are still growing well.
 Some verticals have even accelerated during the pandemic due to the nature of their services.

 With a push to drive more revenue and grow beyond a recurring subscription, many vertical SaaS companies are beginning to see the value of offering payments within their products.
 However, there’s a difference between integrating payments with an ISV or payments partner versus reselling payments, like an ISO.